Defending a contested will claim

 We will also consider the likely impact of legal costs on the estate and whether you could become personally liable for those costs.

-For a preliminary assessment of how we can help you with defending an inheritance claim or will dispute, call us on 0808 139 1606 or send brief details to us by email at [email protected]
+For a preliminary assessment of how we can help you with defending a contested will claim, call us on 0333 888 0404 or send brief details to us by email at [email protected]